c-bata/goptuna/README.md

 Furthermore, I recommend you to use RDB storage backend for following purposes.

 * Continue from where we stopped in the previous optimizations.
-* Scale studies to tens or hundreds of workers that shares the same RDB storage.
+* Scale studies to tens of workers that connecting to the same RDB storage.
-* Visualize and/or analyze results on Jupyter notebook via Optuna utilities.
+* Visualize parameters on Jupyter notebook using Optuna.

 </td><td valign="top" width="50%">